 Hot sauce to taste

-In large storage tub, stir together tomatoes and their juices, garlic, garden cucumber, jalapeño, onion and 2 cups (500 mL) vegetable cocktail.
-Cover and let stand at least 2 hours or refrigerate overnight.
+In large storage tub, stir together tomatoes (with juices), garlic, garden cucumber, jalapeño, onion and 2 cups (500 mL) vegetable cocktail.
+Cover and let stand at least 2 hours, or refrigerate overnight.

 Cover and refrigerate at least 2 hours, or until chilled.
 Add some or all of remaining 1 cup (150 mL) vegetable cocktail to adjust consistency.
 Adjust salt.

-Before serving, sprinkle remaining 1 tbsp (15 mL) cilantro or parsley over top.
-Serve with hot sauce alongside.
+Before serving, sprinkle with remaining 1 tbsp (15 mL) cilantro or parsley.
+Serve hot sauce alongside.

 Makes 10 cups (2.5 L).

 - Using a serrated peeler is the fastest, easiest way to peel tomatoes.

 - If you don’t devein the jalapeño, the gazpacho will indeed be nippy.
 If you want more precise control over the spice level, devein the jalapeño and add hot sauce (or not) at the end.

 Shopping Cart: I don’t often specify name brands, but for this recipe, I prefer to use V8 vegetable cocktail and Frank’s RedHot sauce.
 You can use low-sodium V8.